marcosncosta1/marcosncosta1/README.md

 ![Marcos' GitHub stats](https://github-readme-stats.vercel.app/api?username=marcosncosta1&show_icons=true&theme=radical)

-- 🔭 I’m currently working on finding an position as a Software Engineer.
-Are you hiring?
 - 👯 I’m looking to collaborate on any tech start up idea related to software solutions.
 - 🤔 I’m looking to get involved with the tech industry in Switzerland.
 - 💬 Ask me about anything!